bis-med-it/pysdmx/docs/start.rst

 - :ref:`config`

-``pysdmx`` supports retrieving metadata from an SDMX Registry or any service compliant with the SDMX-REST 2.0.0 API.
+``pysdmx`` supports retrieving metadata from an SDMX Registry or any service compliant with the SDMX-REST 2.0.0 (or above) API.

 Install ``pysdmx`` with the ``fmr`` extra to enable this functionality: